-The United Nations intervened and put in force a de-militarised buffer zone between the two sides and 40 years later it is still there and UN peacekeepers continue to operate it although tensions are nowhere near as high as they are at the DMZ in Korea for example and there are a few official crossing points between the North and the South so travelling between the two sides is very possible.
+The United Nations intervened and put in force a de-militarised buffer zone between the two sides and nearly 50 years later it is still there and UN peacekeepers continue to operate it.
+Tensions are nowhere near as high as they are at the DMZ in Korea for example but things do occasionally boil over.
+There are a few official crossing points between the North and the South so travelling between the two sides is very possible for visitors.

-Pictured above is the once thriving tourist resort of Varosha, which was abandoned in 1974 after the Turkish invasion.
-It has been abandoned ever since as it happened to fall inside the UN initiated buffer zone which remains to this day.
-If you visit Famagusta you can see it’s crumbling hotels very clearly although armed guards will prevent you or anyone from entering it.
-It makes our piece on the Top 10 Ghost Towns and peering into what is effectively the 1970’s is a weirdly eerie but fascinating experience.
+The most striking remnants of the war and subsequent division can be found at the border town of Varosha, which was abandoned in 1974 after the Turkish invasion.
+It has been abandoned ever since as it happened to fall inside the UN initiated buffer zone.
+If you visit the town of Famagusta, you can see its crumbling hotels very clearly although armed guards will prevent you or anyone from entering it.
+It makes our piece on the top 10 ghost towns and peering into what is effectively the 1970’s is a weirdly eerie but fascinating experience.

 Lets start with the obvious one.
 Cyprus has some gorgeous beaches!

-If you want to escape the crowds, there are still many beautiful unspoilt beaches to be found especially in the North of the island which receives much less in the way of tourism but is equally enchanting.
+If you want to escape the crowds, there are still many beautiful unspoiled beaches to be found especially in the north of the island which receives much less in the way of tourism but is equally enchanting.

-With under 1 million people living in Cyprus, there are no major cities but Nicosia is home to a third of the island’s inhabitants and is the political and commercial centre and also lies on the frontier between the Northern and Southern parts of the island.
+With under a million people living in Cyprus, there are no major cities but Nicosia is home to a third of the island’s inhabitants and is the political and commercial centre and also lies on the frontier between the northern and southern parts of the island.